 Rock Creek Falls, especially Upper Rock Creek Falls, is identified as a potential Class IV - Sacred Place in the Comprehensive Plan.
-Development of amenities at this location has been debated in the past and often declined to keep this hidden wonder a locals-only amenity.
-At the June 8, 2015 community vision workshop conducted for this update, stakeholders suggested improving the trails near Rock Creek waterfalls.
-If developed as a visual public access site, the County-owned property in this reach could be considered for accessory parking, access trails, and a picnic area.
+Development of amenities at this location has been debated in the past and often declined to keep this hiden wonder a locals-only amenity.
+At the June 8, 2015 community vision workshop conducted for the update, stakeholders suggested improving the trails near Rock Creek waterfalls.
+If developed as a visual public access site, the County-owned property in this reach could be considered for parking, access trails, and a picnic area.
 Physical access to this reach is likely to remain difficult.

 - 1. Bonneville impoundment of the Columbia River and inundation of floodplains. - 2.
-Aggradation in lower Rock Creek. - 3.
+Aggradation of lower Rock Creek. - 3.
 Shoreline instability near the Piper Road Landslide. - 4.
-Character and coverage of riparian vegetation (Piper Road Landslide). - 5.
+Character and coverage of riparian vegetation near the Piper Road Landslide. - 5.
 Unknown character of PHS listings. - 6.
-Proximity of non-water-oriented and/or abandoned structures to OHWM. - 7.
-Quantity & unknown quality of stormwater runoff.

-Specific opportunities to restore these degraded conditions will be addressed in detail in the Restoration Plan and may include dredging aggraded areas, preserving and enhancing canopy cover, increasing connectivity between sections of Rock Creek, assessing habitat areas, improving stormwater collection and treatment, etc.
+Proximity of nonwater-oriented structures to OHWM. - 7.
+Quantity & unknown quality of stormwater runoff. - Specific opportunities to restore these degraded conditions will be dealt with in detail in the Restoration Plan and may include dredging aggraded areas, preserving and enhancing canopy cover, increasing connectivity between sections of Rock Creek, assessing habitat areas, improving stormwater collection and treatment, etc.